-What your pillow is filled with?!
+What is your pillow filled with?
 Fillings sometimes are called stuffing or filler, which defines its character, affecting ventilation, cooling, or allergen relief.
-Depending on the type of pillow filling and the quantity used, your pillow can be totally unique and appropriate to your preferences: soft, firm, supportive, low, or high loft.
+Depending on the sort of pillow filling and the used quantity, your pillow could be entirely unique & appropriate to your preferences: supportive, firm, soft, high or low loft.

 • Poly Fill

 Polyfill is a synthetic polyester fiber that is used to create a faux-down pillow feel or added support due to how strong and durable it is when under pressure.
 Typically, it is machine washable and dryable without compromising its integrity.